 Activities are a vital part of most good training workshops and there are hundreds of different activities that you can choose from.

 The key to using activities is to make sure though, that the activity is integrated with the training.
 By this, I mean that the activity itself will be directly related to the training in question.

 In our Conflict Management training program, for example, one of the activities is to read a case study that is handed out about a dispute in a Russian village.
 In small groups of 3 or 4 students, they discuss the scenario and relate it to what they have been learning in the class.

-This gives the students to talk to each other, to think for themselves and to give their input in the class discussion at the end of the activity.
+This gives the students to talk to each other, think for themselves, and to give their input in the class discussion at the end of the activity.

-One way to find out if you talk too much is to remember to get that feedback that we have talked about.
+One way to find out if you talk too much is to remember to get the feedback that we have talked about.

 But also be conscientious and make sure, if you design your own training programs, that there is a delicate balance of teacher talking time vs class activities and engagement.

 It is the easiest thing in the world to over-complicate how you teach things and it can sometimes be equally as hard to simplify things.